doycet/doycet.github.io/_posts/2017/2017-01-31-supersoftpower___there_are_reports_of_active_checkpoints....md

 ---
-title: supersoftpower:

-There are reports of active checkpoints...
+title: There are reports of active checkpoints...
 date: January 31, 2017 at 10:44PM
 author: Doyce
 layout: post